 Carbs get so much attention when it comes to nutrition conversations these days.
 Are carbs good or bad?
 Which carbs are good?
 Do carbs turn into sugar?
 Is sugar bad for me?
-We clear up the carb confusion in the Whole You Transformation Project.

 First, I encourage you to remove all moral implications behind the foods you eat.
 Food is food.
 Eating pasta and bread, or eating ‘too much’ doesn’t mean you’ve ‘been bad’.

 Carbs are an essential part of our diet and provide our body with energy.
 On the other hand, our bodies were not design to handle so much readily available carbs as seen in the standard North American diet, and really, so much food in general.
 One easy way to reduce the total amount of starches you consume in a day is to sub in non-starchy veggies.

 There are a few reasons you may benefit from making some simple swaps:

 Increased Energy: Have you ever experience the 2 or 3PM slump?
 Your brain is foggy, and all you can think about is getting a fancy coffee or granola bar to get you over the hump.
 This dip in energy often happens when your blood sugar levels dip; the after effects of a high carbohydrate meal.